treeben77/discord-oauth2.py/README.md

 # DiscordOAuth2.py
 Use Discord's OAuth2 effortlessly!
 Turns the auth code to a access token and the access token into scope infomation.

+> **Notice:** I don't know how to make my library work with `pip install` so you'll have to copy the source code and paste it into your workspace.

 ### Using DiscordOAuth2.py with Flask
 You can try out a working example here: https://DiscordOAuth2py.treeben77.repl.co
 ```python